 I've put together a Pet Insurance Toolkit to help pet owners understand how pet insurance works and provide a research process to help them choose a company and policy to insure their pet.
 Through the process they will be able to gradually narrow down their choices to a company that fits their specific needs and desires.
 They get to decide - not me or you for them.

-If you and your staff want to learn more about pet insurance, the Toolkit is an excellent resource.
+If you and your staff want to learn more about pet insurance, my new book (see sidebar) will give you an in-depth look at pet insurance.

 Please feel free to contact me if you have any questions about pet insurance, the Toolkit or if you just have a comment you’d like to leave me.